LukeShortCloud/rootpages/markdown/clustering.md

 # ipvsadm {-R|--restore}
 ```

-* The entire configuraiton can be cleared at any time.
+* The entire configuration can be cleared at any time.
 [1]
 ```
 # ipvsadm {-C|--clear}
 ```